kuba-kowalczyk-allegro/kudo-space/.ai/prd.md

 - User authentication via a single social provider.
 - A single, shared kudos board visible to all users.
 - Full CRUD (Create, Read, Delete) functionality for kudos, with the limitation that users can only delete their own.
-- An optional AI-powered message generation feature based on keywords.
+- An optional AI-powered message generation feature based on a user prompt.
 - A clean, minimalist user interface.
 - The application operates as a single instance for one team.